 - Finally add the remaining dry ingredients, mixing on low speed while pouring in the remaining milk and beating until all of the ingredients are well combined.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Divide the batter evenly between the three pan, about 1 2/3 cups of batter per pan.
 Bake at 350°F for 20-23 minutes.
 Rotate your pans in the oven halfway through baking.

 - Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, you cake is done.
 Remove from the oven and allow to cool completely.

 - For the filling: Chop and puree the strawberries using an immersion blender or food processor.

-- In a medium-sized sauce pan, combine pureed strawberries, lemon juice sugar and flour stir well.
+- In a medium-sized sauce pan, combine the flour and sugar, and stir to combine.
+Add the pureed strawberries, lemon juice sugar and stir well.
 Cook over medium-high heat until mixture starts to boil, stirring frequently.